unicode-org/message-format-wg/spec/syntax.md

 ### Variable Declarations

-A ***variable declaration*** is an expression binding a variable identifier within the scope of the message to the value of an expression.
+A ***declaration*** is an expression binding a variable identifier within the scope of the message to the value of an expression.
-This local variable may then be used in other expressions within the same message.
+This local variable can then be used in other expressions within the same message.

 ```ebnf
 Declaration ::= 'let' WhiteSpace Variable '=' '{' Expression '}'